One family. Two wars. Eighty years apart.

 Buna, autumn 1944.
 The night after Papa realizes his father has been taken in a selection.

 That night, Gedalia lay on his wooden plank and thought about the last time he'd really seen Father.
 Not just a glimpse at Appell, but an actual conversation.
-It had been two days ago, maybe three.
+It had been three days ago.
 Father had looked tired — more tired than usual.
 His face drawn, his movements slower.

 "You're keeping up?"
 Father had asked.